Frequently Asked Questions

 The more time you can dedicate to practicing the techniques you are taught the more quickly you will begin to notice improvements in how you feel and how you respond things.

-You can arrange a CBT Counselling appointment at any of our clinics by contacting us either by email email@example.com or by telephone 0800 002 9068.
+You can arrange a CBT Counselling appointment at any of our clinics, or via Skype at a location that suits you, by using our online booking system, by email [email protected] or by telephone 0800 002 9068.

-Our Psychologists are either Doctors of Clinical Psychology or Counselling Psychologists (Doctors or MSc).
-Each has spent between seven and nine years training to enable people to overcome their emotional difficulties using CBT Counselling and has been a qualified practitioner for at least two years.
-In addition to practicing privately, many hold (or have recently held) senior positions in the NHS.
+Our Psychologists are either Doctors of Clinical or Counselling (or equivalent) Psychology.
+Each has spent between seven and nine years training to enable people to overcome their emotional difficulties using a range of techniques including CBT Counselling and in addition to practicing privately, many hold (or have held) senior positions in the NHS.

 The British Psychological Society is the representative body for psychology and psychologists in the UK.
 The Society was formed in 1901 and has more than 45,000 members.
 Through its Royal Charter, the Society is charged with overseeing psychology and psychologists.
 It has responsibility for the development, promotion and application of pure and applied psychology for the public good. (http://www.bps.org.uk)

-Practicing certificates are only issued to Chartered Psychologists which is the benchmark of professional recognition for psychologist.
+Chartership is the benchmark of professional recognition for psychologists.
 It reflects the highest standards of knowledge and expertise.

-If patients require medication we refer and/or liaise with external agencies (e.g., psychiatrist, a private clinic, your GP) to ensure you have a specialist in medication management.
-All our Psychologists are trained in monitoring patients taking medication as an adjunct to CBT Counselling.
+Our therapists are not able to prescribe medication, however if you require medication we refer and/or liaise with external agencies (e.g., psychiatrist, a private clinic, your GP) to ensure you have a specialist in medication management.
+All our therapists are trained in monitoring patients taking medication as an adjunct to CBT Counselling.

-Payment can be made by electronic transfer or via an online payment system.
-To avoid unnecessary breaks in CBT Counselling, cleared funds should appear in this account 48 hours before the appointment.
-To insure against late / unpaid fees and therefore to maximise the reliability of the service that we can offer sessions for which payment is not received (as cleared funds) 48 hours in advance will be cancelled.
+Payment can be made by electronic transfer or via our online payment system.
+To avoid unnecessary breaks in CBT Counselling, payment should be made 48 hours before the appointment.

 To secure the preferred treatment slot the fee for the first consultation is payable at the point of booking.
 This is a non-refundable payment.